stencila/stencila/vscode/README.md

 # Stencila VSCode Extension

 This extension provides a user interface to Stencila, enabling the creation of executable documents using Markdown.
-The extension enables advanced features of Stencila such as Provenance browsing, LLM code generation based on a growing prompt library, and premium features of the Stencila Cloud such as LLM routing, model evaluation and shared prompt libraries.
+The extension enables advanced features of Stencila such as provenance browsing, LLM code generation based on a growing prompt library, and premium features of the Stencila Cloud such as LLM routing, model evaluation and shared prompt libraries.

 ## 👋 Write rich executable scholarly documents in VSCode